 For those of you who have been following me for some time, you know that I am a recovering yo-yo dieter.
 Since a very young age I have ridden the dieting roller coaster from Jenny Craig to Richard Simmons to Weight Watchers and more recently with Raw Foods, Paleo, and Ketogenic (and the rest).
 At various points in my life I’ve given up fat, meat, sugar, dairy, grains, legumes, processed foods, industrial oils, refined carbs, wheat, gluten… so yeah, pretty much everything except vegetables (though I have given up starchy vegetables so I guess I’ve given every single food on the planet at some point in my life).
-Phew!
+Yikes!

-The plus side of these is I’ve learned a lot about my body by experimentation.
+The plus side of this is I’ve learned a lot about my body by experimentation.
 The negatives, well, there are just too many to list.
 For most of my life, I’ve feared food.
 At least one of the foods listed above have at some point created some anxiety, shame, guilt or dread.
-Eating in general was about being ‘good’ or ‘clean’ so that I could keep the weight off and feel better.
+Eating, in general, was about being ‘good’ or ‘clean’ so that I could keep the weight off and feel better.
 But as you know, if you’ve read some of my posts, dieting did not keep the weight off, nor did it make me feel better.
 Instead, I was getting lower in energy and bigger around the middle.
 Most importantly, I lost the joy of eating – our right as a human and created for myself a distorted relationship with food.